Unique stocking stuffers from Alaska Native-owned businesses.

 Krista Lucas at Alaska State of Mine creates one-of-a-kind items, such as stickers and earrings, that celebrate Alaska and are sure to brighten any stocking.

-At Denali Dreamscape Brooke Escobar creates colorful beaded creations, ranging from brooches to pendants.
-Denali Dreamscape specializes in hand-painted beadwork crafted in Wasilla, Alaska.
+At Denali Dreamscape, Brooke Escobar creates colorful beaded creations, ranging from brooches to pendants in Wasilla, Alaska.

-It’s a bit larger than your stocking, so we’ll describe it as stocking-adjacent.
 The Winter Watchman’s Daughter: Memoirs of Life on the Nushagak is an engaging book written by Mary L. Dinon.
-In it, Mary shares the story of her grandmother, Ella Nielsen, who grew up along the Nushagak river as the daughter of a cannery winter watchman and also as a wife of the cannery watchman at three Nushagak historic salmon canneries.
-She has historical photographs of Dillingham and the surrounding area that were taken by her father, Lars Degn Nelson.
-This is a story about salmon canneries, commercial fishing, and our ancestors who survived to bear us.
+Mary shares the story of her grandmother, Ella Nielsen, who grew up along the Nushagak river as the daughter of a cannery winter watchman and also as a wife of the cannery watchman at three Nushagak historic salmon canneries.

 Northern Shimmer Gift Shop, owned by Alaska Native Ginger Williams, creates handmade jewelry and accessories using porcupine quills, beads, fur, and other materials.
 This holiday season, a wonderful stocking stuffer could be one of their incredibly unique necklaces from the “shades of blue” collection.